-One species that breeds in North America, the double-striped thick-knee (Burhinus bistriatus), is found from southern Mexico south to northern Brazil.
+One species that breeds in North America, the Double-striped Thick-knee (Burhinus bistriatus), is found from southern Mexico south to northern Brazil.

 Thick-knees have long legs with large knee joints, strong yellow or black bills, and large, round yellow eyes.
 They are speckled sandy-brown with white undersides.

-Thick-knees are mostly nocturnal.
+Thick-knees are mostly nocturnal (active at night).
 During the heat of the day, they stay hidden under bushes.
 At night, they can be identified by their distinctive wailing calls.
-They eat insects and other invertebrates; some species will also eat small mammals and lizards.

 Status and range is taken from IUCN Redlist